NicolasRaimundez/FMT-Progreso/README.md

 2. Navigate to the project directory: `cd [project directory]`
 3. Install the required libraries: `pip install -r requirements.txt` (if you have a requirements.txt)
 4. Open and run the Jupyter notebooks in the `notebooks/` directory.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

-## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email].